The second column is used for page content. It may include images, slide shows and links to pages outside the section.

 The full name of your unit or department should also appear in the body text of as many pages as practical.
 For example, if you are working in the Haworth College of Business section, you should use "Haworth College of Business" on first reference, and "business college" or "the college (not capitalized)" on subsequent references.
 Never use HCOB.

 Tabs are not an option, because there is no practical way to render them in a responsive design for smartphones.

 Tables are problematic on smartphones and other small displays, even with the responsive design of WMU's content management system.
 Try presenting the information as text, bullet lists or numbered lists.
 Use tables only when there is no other practical way to present the information.
 Heads and subheads in tables are written in news case (capitalize only the first word and proper nouns).

 Use standard size images

-To the greatest extent possible work to the standard sizes and aspect ratios listed in images.
+To the greatest extent possible work to the standard sizes and aspect ratios.

 Specify custom URLs for every page (in WMU CMS)

 Generally speaking, you will want to enter a custom URL for every page in the site, except the home page—even if the system-generated URL is the same as what you would assign in the Unique URL field.
 This is to protect you in the event that the page title is changed.
 If, at any point in the future, the page title is changed, and you haven't assigned a custom URL, your URL will automatically change to reflect the new page title, and you'll be left with 404s throughout your section.